 Here is a list of studies that have raised questions about vaccine efficacy and safety:

 What is the treatment available for ASD, Autism?

-Autism treatment includes intensive, sustained special education programs and behavior therapy early in life can help children acquire self-care, social, and job skills often improve functioning and decrease symptom severity and maladaptive behaviours.
-Available approaches for autism treatment include applied behaviour analysis (ABA), developmental models, structured teaching, speech and language therapy, social skills therapy, and occupational therapy.
+Autism treatment includes intensive, sustained special education programs and behaviour therapy early in life can help children acquire self-care, social, and job skills often improve functioning and decrease symptom severity and maladaptive behaviours.
+Available approaches for autism treatment include applied behaviour analysis ABA for Autism, developmental models, structured teaching, speech and language therapy, social skills therapy, and occupational therapy.

 In conventional medicine, many medications are used to treat ASD symptoms that interfere with integrating a child into home or school when behavioral treatment fails.
 More than half of US children diagnosed with ASD are prescribed psychoactive drugs or anticonvulsants, with the most common drug classes being antidepressants, stimulants, and antipsychotics.
 All these medicines have their own side effects and they should be used for autism treatment only after weighing the pros and cons with your physician.

 There are many alternative therapies that parents often use to treat their autistic children.
 These include naturopathy, homeopathy, ayurveda, hydrotherapy, orthomolecular medicine etc. For most of these CAM (Complementary and Alternative Medicine) modalities, there is lot of anecdotal evidence but most therapies have not been tested on a large scale in a scientific manner.
 Hence there is little or no evidence either for or against such therapies.
 Any CAM treatment for Autism symptoms should only be taken from a certified practitioner in that CAM modality.